 - Feel that their work is meaningful and feel more connected to the organisation

-- Get a sense of personal fulfilment and well-being in their work
+- Get a sense of personal fulfillment and well-being in their work

 Needless to say, this will create sustainable employee engagement.